 How do they work?

-Roughly each month, we’ll hold a session lasting 3 hours (with a healthy break for socialising!) on a Saturday or Sunday, to informally read through and learn string repertoire from a library of music owned by APO.
+From time to time, we hold a session lasting 3 hours (with a healthy break for socialising!) on a Saturday or Sunday, to informally read through and learn string repertoire from a library of music owned by APO.

 The sessions are directed by APO’s Music Director, Andrew Taylor, and leader, Mel Le Breuilly.
 All string-playing members of APO are welcome to attend, but the sessions are also open to non-APO members, and of all abilities – making it a great environment for younger string players or beginner adults to get playing confidence alongside more experienced players.
 There is no obligation to attend each session, though we do ask players to indicate if they plan to attend, so that we can confirm that there is a critical mass by a set point before the event.
 It doesn’t matter if you can’t make a particular session, or even several sessions.
 You can dip in and out as you like, depending on your availability.